AbugaAroni/portfolio/README.md

 ### Setup instructions
 If you wish to view the project, you can view the published site in the html link below.
-If you wish to view the code, you may download the files and open them in a relevant text editor.
+If you wish to view the code, you may download the files and open them in a text editor of your choosing.

 ### Link to the published site: [My portfolio] (https://abugaaroni.github.io/portfolio/)